Festival Concert Programs

 During the eighteenth century, divertimentos and serenades lived up to their names as pleasant “diversions” and musical gestures of affection.
 Often performed outdoors, the clear timbres of wind instruments could be perfectly heard.
 Inspired by the examples of Joseph Haydn and Wolfgang Amadeus Mozart, composers that followed evolved a colorful tradition of chamber music for winds.
 Ludwig van Beethoven’s ingratiating Serenade, written for a unique ensemble combination, is essential listening for fans of the flute, and Béla Bartók’s bracing Contrasts, composed for the legendary bandleader Benny Goodman, thrills classical and jazz aficionados alike.

-This concert is preceded by a free afternoon Prelude Performance at 5 p.m. by the 2022 International Program artists.
-Prelude programs will be announced in May.
+This concert is preceded by a free afternoon Prelude Performance at 1 p.m. by the 2022 International Program artists.